adobe/aepsdk-audience-android/Documentation/getting-started.md

 ## Configuration keys

 To update SDK configuration programmatically, use the following information to change your Audience Manager configuration values.
-For more information, see the [updateConfiguration API from Mobile Core](https://github.com/adobe/aepsdk-core-android).
+For more information, see the [MobileCore.updateConfiguration API](https://github.com/adobe/aepsdk-core-android).

 | Key | Required | Description | Data Type |
 | :--- | :--- | :--- | :--- |